 Textbook readings and lecture presentations/notes

-Course Requirements Checklist
+Course Requirements Checklist Assignment

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Session Evaluation (1)
+Session Evaluation Assignment

 The student will complete a session evaluation during the course, viewing and evaluating a professional on the skills covered in this course.